New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Introduction

 has a solution.
 This follows directly from the definition that two $r$-cycles are homologous if their difference is the boundary of an $(r{+}1)$-chain.
 Since the classical descriptions of $c_{r_1}$ and $c_{r_2}$ are given, we can construct the difference vector $c_{r_1} - c_{r_2}$ efficiently.
-Then, testing whether the system admits a solution reduces to checking whether
+Then, testing whether the system admits a solution reduces to checking whether $\operatorname{rank}(\partial_{r+1}) = \operatorname{rank}([\partial_{r+1} | (c_{r_1} {-} c_{r_2})])$.
 This allows us to reuse the same quantum procedure outlined in~\cref{fig: homologytesting}, with essentially the same time complexity:

-\begin{theorem}[Time complexity of testing homology equivalence, see~\cref{sec: nonzerohomologyclass}] Given a simplicial complex $K$ with classical description $\{\mathcal{S}_r\}$, whether two $r$-cycles $c_{r_1}$ and $c_{r_2}$ are homologous to each other can be determined with high probability in time complexity
+\begin{theorem}[Time complexity of testing homology equivalence, see~\cref{sec: nonzerohomologyclass}] Let $K$ be a simplicial complex specified by $\{\mathcal{S}_r\}$.
+Given two $r$-cycles $c_{r_1}$ and $c_{r_2}$, one can determine whether they are homologous with high probability as follows: \begin{itemize} \item \textnormal{(Classical access)} using a quantum circuit of complexity